surfer190/fixes/docs/buddha_dharma/fundamental-simple-buddha-dharma.md

 wisdom:

-* right view - no self and the 4 noble truths - descontent arises from within not externally
+* right view - no self and the 4 noble truths - discontent arises from within not externally
 * right intention - non-illwill and harmlessness - kind, positive and wholesome thoughts and intentions

 moral conduct: